Vilkrin/LumenGallery/README.md

-# LumenGallery
+# LumenGallery - [WIP]

 A Photo Gallery built on the Laravel Framework
+This is Currently in Development